sardana-org/sardana/doc/source/sep/SEP2.md

 measurement group level) - will be driven as a separate PR.
 3. Internal/external data pre-processing and its configuration e.g. pseudo
 counters for ROI, binning, etc. - will be driven as a separate PR/SEP.
+4. Consolidation of data in the HDF5 file.
+5. Overwrite policy configuration.

 # Specification